dscho/xkcd/content/comics/2025-7-11-building-a-fire.md

 Megan: Sure!
 We'll use the log cabin method.

-Megan: First we build a square cabin out of sticks.
+Megan: First, we build a square cabin out of sticks.

 [Cueball now stands to the right of frame, opposite Megan with the cabin between them.
 The cabin has gotten taller and is becoming better defined.
 Megan holds a tiny table in one hand and tiny chair in the other.]